Nest Stays

 What to Bring

 Wear closed-toe shoes (mandatory at most operators).
 Tie back long hair.
 Leave dangling jewelry at the hotel.
 Bring sunscreen and water.
 You can wear regular athletic clothes.
-The harness goes over whatever you’re wearing.
+The harness goes over whatever you are wearing.

 How to Book

-Book directly through the adventure park or tour operator website, or ask your concierge or host at Nest Stays to arrange it.
+Book directly through the operator or ask your Nest Stays concierge to arrange it.
 Direct booking typically saves 15% to 20% compared to booking through hotel tour desks.
 Most operators require 24 to 48 hours notice during high season.

 ATV and Off-Road Tours